Nkcrothers/mvp_recipes/README.md

 Prerequisites: NodeJS and Xcode

 First, in order to use this application you must have access to the Spoonacular API.
-You can sign up for a free account [here](https://spoonacular.com/food-api/pricing) in order to get a key, and replace this piece of code in client/src/components/random.jsx line 22:
+You can sign up for a free account [here](https://spoonacular.com/food-api/pricing) in order to get an API key, and replace this piece of code in client/src/components/random.jsx line 22:

 ```
 `https://api.spoonacular.com/recipes/random?number=10&apiKey= Your Key`